S0fiaMedina/proyectoUniversidadDB_J1/README.md

 10. listado con todas las asignaturas ofertadas en el Grado en Ingeniería Informática (Plan 2015)

     ```sql
-      CREATE VIEW subjects_from_ie AS
+    CREATE OR REPLACE VIEW subjects_from_ie AS
-      SELECT su.name FROM subject AS su
+    SELECT su.name AS 'nombre de la asignatura' FROM subject AS su
     INNER JOIN grade AS gr ON gr.id = su.grade_id
     WHERE gr.name LIKE '%Ingeniería Informática (Plan 2015)';
     ```

 ### ⚙️ Procedimientos almacenados

+*****